chengxinlun/TextRST/README.md

 * networkx

-  ​

-  Prefavorably Python 3.x, though it might be able to run on Python 2.7.x.
+Python 3.x is recommended, though it might be able to run on Python 2.7.x.

 ## Usage